TKems/tkems.github.io/_pages/about.md

 ---
 My name is Trevor Kems and I am a Junior studying Cyber Security Engineer at Iowa State University.

+## Contact
+You can reach me by email: trevorkems@gmail.com
+Please include your request within the subject line, thanks!

 ## Interests

 - Non-destructive and destructive evaluation